Nishanth-Panthangi/auth-service/README.md

 ## Notes
 - **Password Encryption**: User passwords are encrypted using `BCryptPasswordEncoder` to enhance security.
 - **Stateless Session Management**: The service uses JWT tokens for stateless session management, which means the server does not store session information.
+- **Role-Based Access Control (RBAC)**: The service can be extended to add role-based access control for user permissions.
 - **Development Database**: The H2 database is used for development purposes.
 For production, consider using a persistent database like MySQL or PostgreSQL.

 ## Contributing